EnokiUN/EnokiUN/README.md

   <a href="https://discordapp.com/users/559226493553737740/"><img src="https://img.shields.io/static/v1?&label=%20&style=for-the-badge&message=Discord&logo=discord&color=363934&labelColor=363934" /></a>
 </p>

-> *“I will keep advancing forward....... untill all the bugs are destroyed.”*
+> *“I will keep advancing forward....... untill all my bugs are exterminated.”*

 \- Probably Eren Jeager.

 ### Hey there, I'm Enoki.

-:moyai: An aspiring open source developer who tends to take on way too many projects at once and has an anime addiction.
+:moyai: An open source developer and freelancer.

 :thinking: I'm starting to get more and more absorbed into the magic of assembly and reverse engineering, not that I'm good at it.